 Is it you indifferentWhether your partner is at home or not?
-Do you miss him/her when he/she is not there or do you perhaps even feel more comfortable and free when you do something without him/her?
+Do you miss him/her when he/she is not there or do you perhaps feel more comfortable and free when you do something without him/her?
 The answer is "yes"?
-Then ask yourself honestly why you are still with your partner at all.
+Then ask yourself completely honestwhy you are still with your partner in the first place.

 Is it the Habit?
 Is it not to lonely to be?
 Is it just because of the children?
 If that's all that's holding your relationship together, a breakup is probably the better way for both of you, because your happiness is waiting elsewhere.

 "Why am I suddenly not happy anymore, even though I was for so many years?" - This question is asked by an incredible number of couples who have lived their lives together for ages.
 But in fact, over time, love can turn into friendship or even indifference.
 You just live side by side, have less and less interest in spending time together and hardly have anything to say to each other.

 Love is not something that can be taken for granted.
 Every relationship demands work from both partners.
 It's easy to forget that in the stress of everyday life, so keep reminding yourselves of it!
 But if both of you have no interest at all in investing anything in your togetherness, your joint clock may have run out.